 - Public transit.
 Do you live in a city where you can easily and affordably Uber, taxi or use public transportation to get around?

 - Ride from a friend.
 Do you have a friend or family member who can give you a ride or loan you a car?

 Follow up with insurance and the garage

 Double check with your insurance company about any documentation you’ll need from the mechanic regarding your repairs.

-If the process seems to be going slow, contact your insurer and garage and make sure they have everything they need to speed the process up.
+If the process seems to be going slow, contact your insurer and garage to make sure they have everything they need to speed up the process.

 Your mechanic will give you a call to let you know when your car is ready to be picked up.
 Before you drive it home, do a quick run-through to make sure everything seems to be fixed.

 - Ask the mechanic to walk you through the repairs that were made.